Inc44/dotfiles/COMMAND.md

 `lshw`: List detailed information about the hardware configuration of the machine

+`lspci -vv`: List all PCI devices with very detailed information about each device

 `man program`: Show the manual page for a program

 `mimeopen .`: Open a file or directory with the default application based on its MIME type